kumar-sandeep/controlling-home-appliances-using-ESP8266-MOD/README.md

 Also for the people who are sleeping at night and are feeling lazy to either switch off/on the fan or A.C. or any of the home appliances they can turn on/off using there android phone.

-Some times in this busy world people generally forget to switch off there fan or light or any home appliance in hurry while leaving home in that case they can also turn on/off it after leaving the home using there Android Application.

 Also, for the parents who fear of getting electric shocks if their children use the switch, then in that case too our project work is very useful as the child can control the home appliances using the Android Application and is safe for electric shocks.